Simple Bread Stuffing

 - Add salt, pepper, and TWO cups of stock.

-- Combine well and place in a baking dish.
+- Combine well and place in a baking dish (mine is 2 1/2 qt.).
 Cover with a lid or foil and bake for 30 minutes.

-- Remove cover, add one cup of stock, stir well, cover and return to oven for 10 more minutes.
+- Remove cover, drizzle one cup of stock over the stuffing, cover and return to oven for 10 more minutes.

 - If making ahead, refrigerate overnight.
 To serve, bring to room temperature and reheat in a 325° F oven for about 20 minutes.